abmmhasan/JsonDispatch/README.md

 _Note: Though for success response it may hold any type of data but you must keep the type same respecting version and endpoint._

-### `_ref`
+### `_references`

 Sometimes we may need to send some extra information regarding data parsing. & that is where it comes in.
 You can also think of it as **normalizer** that holds some defination/key-value resolver to parse data.

-* This object will have key (Multi-level key name should be glued with dot) that is path to the resource.
-E.g. data.attributes.category,
+* This object will have key which client should be aware of,
+* Anywhere the key name matches, will be resolved as key-value pair
-* In value it will hold an object as key value attribute.
-These keys are possible value for that path, which will be resolved as value assigned here.
+* These keys will be resolved as value assigned here.
 E.g. We have data as given below.
 So any id/reference we get in attributes.category inside data object should be parsed accordingly.
-Like, if we get "1" we will parse as "One Production"
+Like, if we get "1" we will parse as "One Production".
+* It can even be a group of object / array as well under those keys depending on use case scenario.

     ```json
-    "_ref": {
+    "_references": {
-        "data.attributes.category": {
+        "category": {
             "1": "One Production",
             "2": "Their Production",
             "3": "Our Production",